Guiding Clinical Reasoning with Large Language Models via Knowledge Seeds: Methodology

 For each instance, we concatenate $Q$ and $O$ and then extract the medical entities, including disease, symptoms, drugs, and any medical concepts, which briefly but precisely represent the medical context and the reasoning target.
 For the training instances, we also extract the medical entities discussed in its detailed analysis $R$.

-To effectively undertake this extraction of medical entities, we harness LLMs' exceptional in-context learning capabilities.
-Without any annotation or training, we elucidate this task to an LLM with detailed instructions, supplemented with representative examples that showcase the extraction of medical entities.
-Baichuan2-7B-Chat \cite{model-baichuan2-2023}, an advanced open-source LLM, is employed to identify medical entities.
-More details about the prompts and code can be found in Supplementary material\footnote{The dataset and code will be released once the paper is published.}.
+To effectively extract the medical entities, we harness the exceptional in-context learning capabilities of LLMs and few-shot learning.
+Specifically, we provide the LLM with detailed instructions and representative examples to demonstrate the extraction process.
+This approach eliminates the time-consuming and labor-intensive need for manual annotation and specific model fine-tuning, making it easily adaptable to various clinical questions \cite{llm-ner-medical,llm-information-medical}.
+We select Baichuan2-7B-Chat \cite{model-baichuan2-2023} to identify medical entities, which is an advanced open-source LLM and demonstrated excellent performance across multiple Chinese tasks.
+More details can be found in the code repository\footnote{https://github.com/Dragon-Wu/ICP-for-Clinical-Reasoning}.

-\subsubsection{Construction of medical knowledge graph}
+\subsection{Construction of Medical Knowledge Graph}

 In this subsection, we construct a medical knowledge graph, $G(E, V)$, to encapsulate the relationship among various medical entities, where $V$ and $E$ denote the sets of $m$ nodes $\{e_1,...,e_m\}$ and edges $v_{ij}$ of $G$, respectively.
 Each node in this graph represents a medical entity.
-The directed edge $v_{ij}$ indicates the likelihood of discussing $e_j$ within an analysis given the presence of $e_i$.
+The directed edge $v_{ij}$ indicates the likelihood of discussing $e_j$ within an analysis given the presence of $e_i$ in the question and options.
 It is mathematically represented as:

 An effective approach to compute the value of edge $v_{ij}$ is counting the instances of $e_i$ in $Q$ or $O$ and $e_j$ in the corresponding analysis $R$.
 Without any training, this process can be directly calculated based on a training dataset encompassing $n$ instances: